krithika-10/covid19-data-dashboard/README.md

 Data Source: covid-19 dataset from Kaggle.

-AI Collaboration: "This project was developed as a collaboration between human direction and AI assistance to explore advanced data visualization techniques."
+AI Collaboration: This project was developed as a collaboration between human direction and AI assistance to explore advanced data visualization techniques.